PowerDNS/pdns/docs/markdown/recursor/scripting.md

 Lua is extremely fast and lightweight, easily supporting hundreds of thousands of queries per second.
 The Lua language is explained very well in the excellent book [Programming in Lua](http://www.amazon.com/exec/obidos/ASIN/859037985X/lua-pilindex-20).
+If you already have programming experience, [Learn Lua in 15 Minutes](http://tylerneylon.com/a/learn-lua/) is a great primer.

 For extra performance, a Just In Time compiled version of Lua called [LuaJIT](http://luajit.org/) is supported.